10+ Examples of Gift Card Marketing Campaigns Done Like a Pro in 2025

 The benefits of gift card campaigns

-- Increase sales and generate cash flow, thanks to the endowment effect and customers wanting to use the incentives.
+- Drive up revenue – providing your shoppers with gift cards will undeniably generate cash flow, thanks to the endowment effect and customers wanting to use the incentives.
+Gift card campaigns can also boost sales and increase sales by encouraging customers to make additional purchases.

-- Promote impulse buys, as shoppers are more comfortable investing in additional goods or services when part of the purchase is covered.
+- Promote impulse buys – shoppers are more comfortable with investing in additional goods or services when part of the purchase is covered by the amount that the gift card is issued to.
+Gift cards add value to the customer experience by making it easier to try new products or services.

-- Help you to reduce fraud, as opposed to publicly available promotions, as gift cards are personalized and can be redeemed just once.
+- Reduce fraud – as opposed to publicly available promotions, due to the fact that gift cards are personalized and can be redeemed just once due to validation rules, you are able to realistically combat fraud and not lose any money.

 Promotion conditions:

-- To take part in the contest, participants (mainly women) have to find an engagement ring they like and drop a hint to their partners about it.
+To take part in the contest, participants (mainly women) have to find an engagement ring they like and drop a hint to their partners about it.
+As part of the entry process, participants were encouraged to share their engagement ring choices on social media, generating user generated content that promoted the campaign.
 Everyone who did so would automatically enter into the contest.
 The winner gets a $2500 gift card, non-refundable and not exchangeable for cash.

 Sephora is a French multinational retailer of personal care and beauty products.